Skip to main content

 The leaflet to support parents of children at serious risk from the complications of coronavirus infection is available at:

-• COVID-19: A guide for parents of children six months to four years of age at high risk
+• COVID-19 vaccinations - a guide for parents of children six months to 11 years of age at high risk

 First doses of COVID-19 vaccine

-If you have never received a COVID-19 vaccine, you can receive a vaccine during the autumn booster programme,if you fall into one of the eligible groups listed above.
+If you have never received a COVID-19 vaccine, you can receive a vaccine during the spring programme.

 Further information about the vaccine